Daymisss/RRS_Realiable_Roofing_Solutions/README.md

-# Reliable Roofing Solutions - Landing Page
+# Reliable Roofing Solutions - Auckland Landing Page

-A modern, responsive landing page for Reliable Roofing Solutions built with Next.js, TypeScript, and Tailwind CSS.
-Features interactive 3D elements, smooth animations, and a professional design optimized for conversion.
+A modern, responsive landing page for Reliable Roofing Solutions in Auckland, New Zealand.
+Built with Next.js, TypeScript, and Tailwind CSS.
+Features interactive 3D elements, smooth animations, and a professional design optimized for conversion in the New Zealand market.

 ## 🚀 Features